AMWA-TV/ms-05-01/docs/Device Model.md

 |:--:|
 | _**Device model**_ |

-On the left of the figure is the control model with its WebIDL fragment.
-In this case, only two control model classes are shown: [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), which is the parent of everything, and [NcBlock](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncblock), which is the abstract base class upon which all block classes are built.
+In this case, only two control model classes are shown: [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), which is the parent class of all control classes, and [NcBlock](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncblock), which is the base class upon which all block classes are built.

 On the right is an example Device model showing blocks **X** and **Y**.